arklumpus/VectSharp/docs/fill_stroke.md

     A `LineDash` where the units on and off are both 0 corresponds to a solid line.

+    Additional overloads of the `LineDash` struct accept a `double[]` parameter, which can be used to specify complex dash patterns.

 The following code strokes a rectangle with a thick outline, rounded corners, and a dashed line.

 <div class="code-example">